 Rare Breeds have an important role in sustaining rural communities, through food production, artisan foods, tourism and conservation grazing.
 Gene variation offers enhanced resistance and adaptation traits in a time of farming intensification and climate and social change.
 A number of Irish Breeds have slipped into extinction in recent decades, essentially unnoticed and undocumented, such as the Cladoir Sheep and the Tory Cow.

-The aim of the event was to promote the conservation and utilisation of our remaining rare breeds and to address challenges such as lack of protection, resources and recognition.
+The aim of the event is to promote the conservation and utilisation of our remaining rare breeds and to address challenges such as lack of protection, resources and recognition.

-A strategically important national discussion took place on indigenous Irish breeds and how their role as a cultural, food security and climate resilience resource could be developed.
+A strategically important national discussion will take place on indigenous Irish breeds and how their role as a cultural, food security and climate resilience resource could be developed.